<<Previous | Story Intro | Return to Stories | Next >>

 Chapter 1

 Daniel opened one eye.
 He'd heard the voices…male voices.
 They were commenting about the blonde in the green and blue bikini.
 How beautiful she was.
 Great rack.
 Great legs.
 Gotta be a model.
 Both eyes open now, he glanced at his Wife.
-She was lying beside him, sunglasses blocking his view of her eyes, her body covered with sunscreen, glistening in the sunlight, that tiny little bikini creating interesting tan lines.
+She was laying beside him, sunglasses blocking his view of her eyes, her body covered with sunscreen and glistening in the sunlight, that tiny little bikini creating interesting tan lines.
 Just as it had on their honeymoon.
 He raised up on one arm, ran his hand from her throat to her belly.
 Could hear the men behind them moving away.

 "Are they gone?" she asked softly.